Skolfield–Whittier House

 The Skolfield–Whittier House is a Victorian museum of the Pejepscot Historical Society, located at 161 Park Row in Brunswick, Maine.
 It is often referred to as a "time capsule" because it has been virtually untouched since the Victorian era.
+It overlooks Lower Mall.

 The Skolfields

 The Skolfield–Whittier House is one half of an Italiante-style duplex built between 1858 and 1862 for the sons of wealthy shipbuilder Master George Skolfield (1780–1866).
 Captain Alfred Skolfield (1815–1895) owned the side that is now known as the Skolfield–Whitter House, splitting the construction cost of $15,751.96 with his brother Captain Samuel Skolfield (1826–1916), who owned and lived in the other side of the building (now used as the Pejepscot Historical Society headquarters).

 In 1862, Alfred, his wife Martha Harward (1836–1904), and their young daughter Eugenie (1860–1951) moved into their new home.
 The family furnished the home with expensive furniture from Portland's Walter Corey Company, choosing a Rococo Revival style (much of this furniture remains in the home today).
 Several of the rooms also feature marble fireplaces with encaustic tile and stylish curtains.
 At this time the home was most likely lit by gaslight.
 In 1864 Martha gave birth to a second daughter, Augusta Marie (1864–1902).